redhat-nfvpe/onap-lab-experimental/doc/cloud.md

 Accessing the Cloud
 -------------------

-Access details were added to our InfraRed workspace on the Hypervisor.
+Access details for the `admin` user on the `admin` proect were added to our InfraRed workspace on the Hypervisor.
 We provide `openstack` as a shortcut script.
 Example:

     ./openstack network list

+Another useful shortcut is `openstack-project`, which uses the `admin` user on a different project:

+    ./openstack-project my-project server list

+Note that if you create your own project, it does not by default grant the `admin` user access to it.
+To grant access:

+    ./openstack project create my-project --parent common
+    ./openstack role add admin --project my-project --user admin

 How to Reset